 The Environmental, Social and Governance Committee should meet at least twice a year.
-For the year ended 31 March 2022, 1 meeting of the Environmental, Social and Governance Committee was held and have, inter alia, reviewed the environmental, social and governance policies and the related internal control procedure and making recommendations to the Board.
+For the year ended 31 March 2023, 2 meetings of the Environmental, Social and Governance Committee was held and have, inter alia, reviewed the environmental, social and governance policies and the related internal control procedure and making recommendations to the Board.